clementnader/cbtc_configuration_checking/launch_function/README.md

   The position of the columns is not relevant for the tool but the name of the columns is.

-If this file is not provided, the tool will automatically try to find the block limit names (joint names) by mixing the two blocks of the limit (e.g. JOI_AAA_MMM_BBB_NNN for joint between TC_AAA_MMM and TC_BBB_NNN).
+  <br /> If this file is not provided, the tool will automatically try to find the block limit names (joint names) by mixing the two blocks of the limit (e.g. JOI_AAA_MMM_BBB_NNN for joint between TC_AAA_MMM and TC_BBB_NNN).
 It will create various name patterns to try to adapt to the different projects.

 - <ins>**C11_D470**</ins>: It is the path to the project CC kit C11_D470.